ramirocrego/my_website/content/teaching/rGEE/index.md

 ---
-date: "2024-07-18"
+date: "2022-08-18"
-summary: Tutorial to extract pixel values from remote sensing data using Google Earth Engine and R
+summary: Tutorial to match animal GPS locations with remotely sensed data using Google Earth Engine and R
 tags:
 - GEE
 - R
 title: Enhancing animal movement analyses - Spatiotemporal matching of animal positions with remotely sensed data using Google Earth Engine and R
 ---

-Ramiro D. Crego a,b, Majaliwa M. Masolele c, Grant Connette a,b, and Jared A. Stabach a
+Ramiro D. Crego ^a,b^, Majaliwa M. Masolele ^c^, Grant Connette ^a,b^, and Jared A. Stabach ^a^

 a - Smithsonian National Zoo and Conservation Biology Institute, Conservation Ecology Center, 1500 Remount Rd, Front Royal, VA 22630,